Redemptorists of Australia and New Zealand: History in Australia and New Zealand

 In 1889, the first missions were preached in Queensland.
 Missions began in Brisbane and its surrounding area, with their success convincing the Archbishop to extend the programme to the far flung country parishes.

 Once the Redemptorists were firmly established in Australia, permanent communities were founded in New Zealand.
-A Redemptorist mission in Canterbury scaled its operations down in the 1880s, leaving just two priests in Lyttleton.
+A Redemptorist mission in Canterbury scaled its operations down in the 1880s, leaving just two priests in Lyttelton.
 In 1898 the Redemptorists began operating from a homestead in Wellington where they worked for over 80 years.
-A church was built there in 1908, and expanded to form St Gerard's Monastery in 1931-1932.
+A church was built there in 1908, and expanded to form St Gerard's Monastery in 1931–1932.

 In 1898 the houses in Ireland and Australia, hitherto subject to the English province, were constituted an Irish province, and Australia, a vice-province, as its dependency.
 In October 1898 the Redemptorists conducted a month-long mission in Perth.
 The mission was so well received that requests for further missions followed.
 This led to the construction of the monastery in North Perth which was blessed and opened in September 1903.
 One of the first Superiors was Dr. Patrick Clune, born in Clare, Ireland, 1863, who had been ordained in the Diocese of Goulburn in 1886 and had previously been rector of the Redemptorist monastery in Wellington, New Zealand.
 He would later become the first bishop of the Roman Catholic diocese of Perth.